 Forecasting needs to be consistent, which means sales managers and reps have to spend quality time frequently mapping and estimating their accounts.
 The good news is there are many forecasting tools and software on the market that can help streamline the process.

-Forecasting sales can be executed in a multitude of ways — the important part is determining which method works for your team and your organization.
+Forecasting sales can be executed in a multitude of ways — the important part is determining which method works for your team and your organisation.
 Forecasting is also an effective tool for sales growth and proactivity.

 Revenue growth coach, consultant, and author Scott Edinger says,